 Medical Coding Course Product Line up – Video

 The Facility-Based Medical Coding Course is a fairly new offering that is for those who are preparing for the CPC-H. The “H” on that stands for “outpatient hospital.”
 Not everyone knows that, they think inpatient and outpatient, but it’s just outpatient.
 The AAPC isn’t trying to get into the inpatient world, they’re leaving that for AHIMA; so the CPC-H is outpatient.
 It’s basically, everything that you learned in the Physician-Based Coding Course, in addition to reimbursement knowledge related to outpatient.
 The coding aspect chapters are a little more condensed than what you would get in the Physician-Based Coding Course.
-That’s how that one works and we currently have that on sale, $300 off, because it’s a new offering.

 We’ve got our famous Review Blitz Video Package.
 With that comes either on DVD or online.
 If you are a PBC student we bundle that in.
 We’ve got our new Mini-Mock Practice Exams.
 Thank you, Ruth.
 Those are great, they are just 50 questions each and you can do them like in two hours and get a score immediately online to know how you’re doing.